RazrFalcon/ttf-parser/README.md

 ### Features

-- A high-level API, for people who doesn't know how TrueType works internally.
+- A high-level API for most common features, hiding all parsing and data resolving logic.
-  Basically, no direct access to font tables.
+- A low-level API for for some complex TrueType tables, still hiding raw data layout.
 - A [C API](./c-api).
 - Zero heap allocations.
 - Zero unsafe.